General Information

 It is essential that you provide details of the CFIA member with whom you wish to conciliate, the number of projects (if applicable), describe the dispute and state your initial claim.

-He is a neutral professional, trained in conciliation techniques and member of the CFIA and accredited by the Ministry of Justice and Peace, who facilitates communication between the parties to find a joint solution.
+The conciliator is a neutral professional, trained in conciliation techniques, who is a CFIA member and accredited by the Ministry of Justice and Peace.
+Their role is to keep the conversation moving so the parties can reach a workable solution.

 At the CRC, conciliation proceedings are free of charge when at least one of the parties is a member of the CFIA.